ZODIAC CIPHERS

 4/29/2015

-Again we shall revisit the crime scene photographs of the Paul Stine murder from every angle to hopefully blow the myth of the Presidio Heights shooting of Paul Stine on October 11th 1969, namely that the murder took place near the intersection of Washington and Cherry Street, in direct contradiction to all the evidence, in particular blood pattern analysis.
-The Zodiac claims of a Washington and Maple murder in his October 13th letter was in all probability correct and hopefully the following with show this to be the case.
-Then hopefully you can shoot down every argument you are about to read and make a case to return the murder back to 3898 Washington Street.
-To pick up on the argument thus far, it may be necessary to read this article first, to avoid running over old ground. http://www.zodiacciphers.com/zodiac-news/presidio-heights-the-final-chapter.
+We shall revisit the crime scene photographs of the Paul Stine murder from every angle and hopefully challenge the widely accepted narrative of the Presidio Heights shooting of Paul Stine on October 11th 1969 - namely that the murder took place near the intersection of Washington and Cherry Streets in direct contradiction to all the evidence - using blood pattern analysis.
+The Zodiac Killer claims of a Washington and Maple murder in his October 13th 1969 letter was in all probability correct, with the following hopefully showing this to be the case.
+It is then up to you to shoot down every argument you are about to read and make a case to return the murder back to 3898 Washington Street.

 Picture